A/N: fill for the kink meme

 That's when he jumped into the air and twirled around, landing on his feet.
 It earned him a gasp from Emma so he continued, this time laughing alongside his version of a dance.
-After his performance, he heard Emma clapping so he follows the sound back to her.
-He collapses to the ground with light laughter, trying to breathe at the same time.
+After his performance, he heard Emma clapping so he followed the sound back to her.
+He collapsed to the ground with light laughter, trying to breathe at the same time.

 "Will you teach me how to do that?!"
 Emma grabs his hands, not noticing the smirk that crept up on his face after those words.
 It worked!

 "Sure."
 Was his cheerful response.
-Together they get on their feet and walk to the surface of the pond.
-Emma was hesitant upon reaching it and he can feel her hand shaking.
-Jack tries to lead her onto the surface with the utmost carefulness.
+Together they got to their feet and walked to the icy surface of the pond.
+Emma was hesitant upon reaching it and he could feel her hand shaking.
+Jack tried to lead her onto the surface with the utmost carefulness.
 He's tried so very hard to get her to play with him on his pond and only now has he finally succeeded.

 "Jack, I'm scared."
-The boy stopped once he heard that and a familiar pang reaches his heart immediately after.
-Before he's thinking about what to say, the words are already coming out of his mouth.
+The boy stopped once he heard that and a familiar pang reached his heart immediately after.
+Before he's even thinking about what to say, the words are already coming out of his mouth.

 "I know, I know... but you're gonna be alright."
-He reaches out for her other hand and he intertwines their fingers once more, lightly squeezing them.
-Violent pangs reach her heart when she hears these words.
-She remembers this dreadful conversation as it's one they've had before at a time that still haunts her.
+He reaches out for her other hand and intertwines their fingers once more, lightly squeezing them.
+Violent pangs reach her heart this time when she hears these words.
+She remembers this dreadful conversation as it's one they've had before at a time that still haunts her to this day.

 "You're not gonna fall in."
-He reassures her but she knows how this whole conversation plays out until the very end.
-He might not remember but it's always been stuck in her mind, bringing her nightmares.
+He reassures her, but she knows how this whole conversation plays out until the very end.
+He might not remember, but it's always been stuck in her mind, bringing her endless nightmares.
 Suddenly a bright smile appears on his face.
 "We're gonna have a little fun instead."